 This roster of life experiences would not be complete without underscoring the immense challenges of living with a diagnosis of bipolar disorder.
 But Joanne was never defined by that condition; indeed, she rode the waves of that illness with strength, courage, and poise.
 She wove a beautiful dream with Paul in South Carolina’s Lowcountry, living in Bluffton, the next town over from our Mom in Hilton Head.
 And then she took care of her beloved Paul after a massive September 2007 stroke, nursing him back to good health over many years, and being sole caregiver and nothing less than a superwoman after a pharyngeal cancer diagnosis that ultimately and tragically took her dearly loved Paul from her in May 2015.

 We applaud a life lived with such passion and zest, and dedication to integrity, honor and authenticity.
-And although arrangements aren’t yet complete, our hope is to bring our precious sister home to Winthrop, Massachusetts and celebrate her life by raising her up on our shoulders and singing her song so the whole world can sing along.
+We are deeply honored to bring our precious sister back home to Winthrop, with full military honors, and celebrate her life by raising her up on our shoulders and singing her song so the whole world can sing along.